-I recently ordered a new pair of Bass bucks from Amazon.
+I recently ordered a new pair of suede bucks.
 They were perfect except one little thing – the shoelaces were way too long.

 Not only do long laces look bad, but they get caught on things and are easy to step on.
 They seem to come untied constantly.

 So, instead of buying new shoelaces, I decided to shorten them.
 After a bit of searching, I found this amazing website dedicated to all things shoelace-related — different knots, types of laces, and even how to deal with excess length.

 The whole operation, including a quick trip to the hardware store, took about a half hour, and it only cost $4.
 Here’s a quick overview of how I did it:

 You will need your shoes, a pair of scissors, a measuring tape (optional but helpful), a lighter and at least one inch of heat shrink tubing.

 Once you’ve gathered your supplies, you’re ready to start shortening.

 Follow these step-by-step instructions to shorten your shoelaces in just a few minutes:

 Tie your shoes so the loops are the right size, then use a marker or pen to mark the excess length on both ends (this is where you'll cut the laces).